 1/5

 The build is slightly longer than average, largely because we opted to install a carbon fiber bimini.
-This will be the first of its kind on an Oyster 595.
+This will be the first of its kind on an Oyster yacht 595.
 In our research, the most common request from owners was more protection from sun and weather.
 This design can be fully open or fully enclosed, depending on conditions, and it also supports substantial solar generation.

 The hull was built at Oyster Composite Technologies in Norfolk, England.
-Despite the high tech name, you reach the facility by driving through a cow pasture, which feels very on brand for England.
+Despite the high-tech name, you reach the facility by driving through a cow pasture, which feels very on brand for England.
 The hull mold is green, which dominates the early build photos.
 At an inch and a half thick, the hull is immensely strong.
 That phase of construction took approximately three to four months.

-From there, the boat moved to Wroxham, England, where the fit out began.
+From there, the boat moved to Wroxham, England, where the fit-out began.
 She will remain there until around March of 2026, when she splashes at Fox’s Marina in Ipswich.
 From that point, things accelerate quickly.
 The bimini is mounted, the mast and rigging go up, and final systems are completed.
 Commissioning and handover are scheduled for the week of May 25, 2026.

 The photos you will see in this section follow the build chronologically.

 Every choice is documented in what Oyster calls a Master Work List.
-Ours is twenty two pages long in ten point font.
+Ours is twenty-two pages long in ten-point font.

 Some decisions are serious.
 Some are amusing.
 The boat, we were told, looks best with cashmere throws on the beds.
 They are strictly for aesthetics.